-In this section, you will need:
+In this section, you will need, and use:

-- Python 3 programming language comprehension - this lesson uses input, loops, file reading, arrays - Visual Studio Code with its Python extension - (or the Python IDE of your choice) - TextBlob a simplified text processing library for Python - Follow the instructions on the TextBlob site to install it on your system (install the corpora as well, as shown below)
+- Python 3 comprehension.
+Programming language comprehension in Python 3, this lesson uses input, loops, file reading, arrays. - Visual Studio Code + extension.
+We will use Visual Studio Code and its Python extension.
+You can also use a Python IDE of your choice. - TextBlob.
+TextBlob is a simplified text processing library for Python.
+Follow the instructions on the TextBlob site to install it on your system (install the corpora as well, as shown below):

-pip install -U textblob python -m textblob.download\corpora
+pip install -U textblob python -m textblob.download_corpora

-$\ensuremath{\mathbb{Q}}$ Tip: You can run Python directly in VS Code environments.
+\bigcirc Tip: You can run Python directly in VS Code environments.
 Check the docs for more information.